whitequark/yosys/backends/cxxrtl/runtime/README.txt

 The interfaces declared in `cxxrtl*.h` (without `capi`) are unstable and may change without notice.

-For clarity, all of the files in this directory and its subdirectories have unique names regardless of the directory where they are placed.
+For clarity, all of the `cxxrtl*` files in this directory and its subdirectories have unique names regardless of the directory where they are placed.

+Files without `cxxrtl` in the name are vendored third party libraries.
+Refer to the individual files for their origin and copyright.